locka99/opcua/docs/client.md

 ### Introducing the OPC UA Client API

 The OPC UA for Rust client API supports calls for most OPC UA services.
+For the most part it is synchronous
-Most of these are synchronous, i.e. you call the function and it returns when the response is received or an error occurs.
+ - you call the function and it waits for the server to respond or a timeout to happen.
+Each function call has `Result` either containing the response to the call, or a status code.

-The only exception to this are when you create monitored items changes to those items are asynchronously received on your callback.
+Data change notifications are asynchronous.
+When you create a subscription you supply a callback.
+The client API will automatically begin sending publish requests to the server on your behalf and will call your callback when a publish response contains notifications.

-When you write a client you require some knowledge of the server you are calling.
+Clients generally require some knowledge of the server you are calling.
 You need to know its ip address, port, endpoints, security policy and also what services it supports.
+The client API provides different ways to connect to servers, by configuration file or ad hoc connections.

 In this sample, we're going to write a simple client that connects to the `opcua/samples/simple-server`, subscribes to some values and prints them out as they change.